gitHu6-newb/FoldingAtAltitude/README.md

 and close the CloudShell

 In 30-45 seconds this cloud client should be "Online" in your FAHControl, still paused, and you'll see a CPU and a GPU slot.
 Push "Fold" to get it going.
 If you don't see the GPU slot, re-examine the `config.xml` file again, by opening CloudShell, press the up arrow key and you can ssh again to try step (24) once more.<br>
-Careful not to accidentally move the Folding Power slide bar.
+Careful not to accidentally move the Folding Power slide bar away from "full."
 It took me way too long to notice that's what I had done once.
 If you need to make name/team/passkey changes and are having trouble doing it in FAHControl, SSH back in the VM and use `FAHClient --send-command "options user=xxxx"`<br>
 or team or passkey in place of user

+Just in case somebody forgoes a monitoring program, that person would have to SSH in again to take FAH off the pause state with `FAHClient --send-unpause`<br>
+The current logfile would be then viewed with `watch tail /var/lib/fahclient/log.txt` <br>
+Then wait for the progress %'s to start climbing for BOTH lines that have 0xa7 and 0x22 in them for decent confidence that all is working.<br>
+Every 2 - 6 hrs a WU should complete, which you can check by entering the name you picked at https://apps.foldingathome.org/cpu (typical delay ~ 10 min)

 Lastly if you ever get a stuck download, where it looks like it started downloading a new WU but then progress updates just stopped coming in for over 10 minutes, SSH in again and `sudo reboot`<br>
 How do you tell?
 In FAHControl there's a "Logs" tab.
 Every several seconds you'll see "Download X%" until you get "Download complete" so if you see it got to some % but it's been over 10 minutes with no "Download complete" or other % update, then it's stuck and needs a reboot.